lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/intro.md

 A Global Student Survey that includes GenAI: <br>
 https://claude.ai/public/artifacts/d8a00935-e738-481f-8102-2ee89ec12fa6

-## 3. Learning Objectives
+## 4. Learning Objectives

 By the end of this training, participants should be able to:

 - **Understand the comprehensive framework** for integrating generative AI into the teaching and learning process, recognizing its application across strategic planning, design, delivery, support, assessment, and reflection phases.
-- **Understand the purpose and scope of prompt engineering** as a fundamental skill for effective AI interaction.
-- **Effectively craft and iterate on prompts** for various educational tasks to guide large language models towards producing accurate, relevant, and useful outputs.
-- **Apply different prompt design patterns** (e.g., Instructional, Role-Based, Chain-of-Thought, Zero-Shot, Few-Shot) strategically based on the desired AI output and task complexity.
-- **Leverage generative AI tools and techniques** to assist in pedagogical-didactic planning, including defining learning outcomes, identifying audience and context, selecting pedagogical approaches, choosing educational technologies, aligning with guidelines, and drafting course syllabi.
+- **Develop and apply effective prompt engineering strategies** to enhance teaching and learning with generative AI, crafting purposeful prompts, selecting appropriate design patterns, and leveraging AI tools to support pedagogical planning, content generation, and instructional decision-making.
 - **Design and develop class sessions and course materials** by breaking down content into modules, structuring sessions, finding relevant literature, generating content from sources, and creating learning activities with AI support.
 - **Prepare assignments and exams** by designing formative and summative assessments, creating authentic tasks (quizzes, case studies, projects), developing clear rubrics, and considering accessibility and academic integrity, utilizing AI as an assistant.
 - **Integrate generative AI tools and strategies into class delivery** to facilitate active and student-centered learning, employ various content delivery methods, monitor engagement and comprehension, and adapt instruction responsively.